 Unrefined oils are minimal heat processed oils (cold or expeller pressed) that have not been bleached or deodorized after extraction.
 Refined oils have been bleached and or deodorized.
-Also, heat damages the delicate polyunsaturated fats in oils, so it is very important for the oils you use to be of the least refined.
+Heat damages the delicate polyunsaturated fats in oils.
+So, it is very important for the oils you use to undergo the least refinement possible.

 The Cleanest Store-Bought Brand of Real Mayonnaise

-If you just don’t have the time to make egg free mayonnaise then your best bet for the cleanest store-bought brand that I have yet to see is the Avocado Oil Mayonnaise by Primal Kitchen.
+I get it if you don’t have the time to make vegan mayo.
+Your next best bet for the cleanest store-bought brand is this Avocado Oil Mayonnaise by Primal Kitchen.
 I actually only recently discovered Primal Kitchen brand, before this I always just told people to avoid store-bought mayonnaise.

 Ingredients in Primal Kitchen Mayonnaise: Avocado Oil, Organic Cage-Free Eggs, Organic Cage-Free Egg Yolks, Organic Vinegar (from Non-GMO Beets), Sea Salt, Organic Rosemary Extract

-Primal Kitchen does still use eggs and the product IS sold not-refrigerated.
-As mentioned above, this means the eggs are therefore processed in order to remain shelf-stable, which is not optimal in my opinion.
-However, if you do not want to go to the trouble of making your own mayonnaise then in my opinion Primal Kitchen is definitely your best bet.
+Primal Kitchen is not vegan mayo.
+They still still use eggs and the product IS shelf-stable before opening.
+This means the eggs undergo processing in order to remain shelf-stable, which is not optimal in my opinion.
+If you do not have the time to make your own vegan mayo, then I suggest trying Primal Kitchen.
+They really are a clean, delicious alternative!

-For those of you with food allergies and food sensitivities, it’s helpful to know this Egg Free Mayonnaise Recipe meets the following dietary restrictions:
+If you have food allergies and food sensitivities, this will be helpful to know.
+Our Vegan Mayo meets the following dietary restrictions: